ucsc-cgp/cgp-cloud-policies/README.md

 * cloud-custodian policies are defined in YAML.
 Broadly, these policies consist of

   - *filters* that identify resources of interest (e.g., all EC2 resources untagged for more than two days), and

   - *actions* to take against those resources (e.g., terminate them).

-* We can use AWS Config rules to identify resources that meet our criteria, and hook those rules up to Lambdas to act on them.
+* We can use AWS Config rules to identify resources that meet our criteria, and hook those rules up to Lambdas to act on the identified resources.

 * cloud-custodian policies are defined in [custodian/policy.yml].
 That policy file is read by [c7n-terraform.py], which generates a set of AWS resources that can be deployed by Terraform.
 (See `make package`.)

+  [custodian/policy.yml]: custodian/policy.yml
+  [c7n-terraform.py]: c7n-terraform.py

 * The policy-specific resources, in addition to the other resources needed to make everything run, are defined in [terraform/] and can be deployed together.
   (See `make deploy`.)

+  [terraform/]: terraform/

 * Instead of writing Terraform HCL and cloud-custodian YAML by hand, configuration is written in Python and generated with a simple template mechanism.
-The helper code that makes this work is in [tempate.py].
+The helper code that makes this work is in [template.py].
 This approach minimizes repetition and allows us to perform pre-processing.

+  [template.py]: template.py

 Email notifications are handled by c7n-mailer.
 It is deployed in a similar fashion.

-### Multi-account
+### Multi-account and multi-region

-WIP
+cloud-custodian can be easily deployed to multiple accounts and regions by adding an IAM role ARN to config.json.

+cloud-custodian must be deployed to every region that we wish to observe regional reources in.
+So, for example:

+* if we wanted to monitor EC2 resources in us-west-2, we would need to deploy the cloud-custodian AWS Config rules to us-west-2, but

+* if we wanted to monitor IAM resources (which are regionless), we could monitor them from any region.

+In the latter case, only one region, the account's *primary region*, has AWS Config rules configured to monitor global resources.
+The primary region also has an AWS Config configuration aggregator, which collects the results of all configured AWS Config rules in the account and displays them in one place.

+Internally, the term *deployment* is used to refer to a region in an account where cloud-custodian is deployed.
+So, a config.json that specifies an account `foo` deploying to us-east-1, us-east-2, and us-west-1 specifies three deployments.

+There is an organization-wide configuration aggregator, which is installed in the *primary account* (`aws.primary_account` in config.json).
+The organization-wide configuration aggregator aggregates results from all deployed regions in all deployments.

-c7n-mailer is only deployed once.
+c7n-mailer is only deployed once, to the primary region in the primary account.
+All deployments use this instance of c7n-mailer.

 ### Tradeoffs